 Generally, the therapeutic relationship between the client and therapist is confidential.
 However, there are a few exceptions to this rule (as required by law), including:

 Do I have a deductible to reach prior to my out-of-network benefits taking effect?
-If so, what is my out-of-network deductible amount?
+If so, what is my out-of-network deductible?
 Do other out of network services from other providers count toward my total deductible?

-Alternatively, you may call your insurance provider prior to scheduling an initial intake appointment.
-Refer to the back of your insurance card for your insurance carrier’s phone number.
-The questions listed below will assist in guiding your discussion with your insurance company representative for outpatient mental health services.
+Alternately, you may call your insurance provider prior to scheduling.
+Refer to the back of your insurance card for the phone number to connect with your insurance carrier and ask the following questions to a representative: The questions listed below will assist in guiding your discussion with your insurance company representative: